lamhq/tech-notes/pages/devops/aws/big-data/redshift.md

 Amazon Redshift is a **managed data warehousing service** that you can use for big data analytics.

-It's a very large relational database traditionally used in big data applications.
+It's a very large relational database, based on PostgreSQL database engine.

+Primarily used for OLAP workloads.
 You use SQL and BI tools to interact with it.

-It offers the ability to collect data from many sources and helps you to understand relationships and trends across your data.
+Helps you to understand relationships and trends across your data.

-**Based on PostgreSQL** database engine type.
-But is NOT used for OLTP workloads and not meant to be replacement for RDS databases.
+Able to collect data from many sources.

-Support a lot of data, up to **16 PB**.
-No need to split up your large datasets.
+Support up to **16 PB**.

 **High performance**.
 Can perform near real-time complex querying on massive data sets.